PredictiveEcology/LandWeb/README.md

 Stored in an access-controlled Google Drive location.

-- biomass by species maps created by Pickell et al. (UBC) resolution 100m x 100m from LandSat and kNN based on CASFRI;
+- biomass by species maps created by Pickell et al. (2016) resolution 100m x 100m from LandSat and kNN based on CASFRI;
 - reporting polygons used to summarize model results in the app.

 #### Model outputs